polistat/content-2022/races/senate/NY.md

 ## About New York
-One of the more populous states, New York is known for its simultaneously idyllic landscapes and its financial background.
+New York is situated on the East Coast, with water covering 36.4% of its surface area.
+It contains New York City, the most populous city in the United States, and home to the highest number of billionaires of any city in the world.

 ---